2016 News and Results

 John and Michael in Paris

 The French Bridge Federation are holding their Open trials with a novel format this week (19th-21st April).
 They have invited six pairs from England to play against their top six pairs.
 John Holland is playing with Ben Green and Michael Byrne with Mike Bell.
-To follow their progress and that of the French pairs click here.

 Exciting finish in Division One relegation battle